YenePay/YenePayWoocommerce/README.md

-# Woocommerce payment method plugin for YenePay
+# YenePay checkout payment method plugin

 This plugin allows you to quickly and easily add YenePay as a payment method to your Wordpress/Woocommerce site.